LCA-EET/Lichdom/README.md

 - [Endarire](https://paypal.me/Endarire/10): He did the design, voice acting, and writing for this mod - including this documentation!

 - [LCA](https://patreon.com/EETMods): He coded this mod and proofread various documentation.

+- RubyFeeedback: Thanks to your passion for Lichdom and helping to fix stuff.

 - k4thos and others involved in making and publishing [Protagonist Can Die](https://forums.beamdog.com/discussion/74528/mod-player1-can-die) which was sometimes called Player1 Can Die.
 No code from this mod was used for Lichdom, but its existence was an inspiration for the possibility of Lichdom's auto-revival being implemented!  k4thos also made EET, and there was much rejoicing!